 This isn't exactly true today.
 Modern guppy breeders have recently produced female guppies which are nearly as pretty as the males making the process of male/female guppy identification just a little bit more difficult.
 To make things even more difficult, on occasion, a male may be produced that looks nearly identical to a female to the untrained eye.

 The best way to identify an adult male guppy is to look for the presence of a gonopodium.
-The gonopodium is a modified anal fin which is longer and thinner than the anal fin of a female guppy.
+The gonopodium is a modified anal fin that is longer and thinner than the anal fin of a female guppy.
 Other differences between male and female guppies are:

 While it is true that there are some beautiful female guppies available in the hobby today, the males are still the prettier of the two sexes.
-Male guppies tend to have brighter colors than do female guppies.
+Male guppies tend to have brighter colors than female guppies.